This Keto Nut-free Bread is a dense keto sandwich bread perfect for sandwiches.

 8fl ozlukewarm watertap water microwaved for 1 minute (1 cup or 237ml)

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!

-Before starting, weigh all the dry ingredients individually on a scale, I don't recommend using cups to measure solids that is why the cups are not provided, this avoids any problem with the recipe.
-To measure liquid, make sure you are using a standard US measuring cups (1 cup=237ml=8fl.oz)
+Before starting, weigh all the dry ingredients individually on a scale.
+I don't recommend using cups to measure solids.
+That is why the cups are not provided.
+This avoids any problem with the recipe.
+To measure the liquids, make sure you are using standard US measuring cups (1 cup=237ml or 8fl oz)

 Preheat oven on regular mode at 200°C (400°F).